tbrown/adventures/_drafts/1918-05-01-jenny-skunk.markdown

 time being quite forgetting that they were where they had no business to be, either of them.
 It really was dreadful.
 And it was all because both had been sadly disappointed.
 They had found no eggs where they had been sure they would find plenty.
-You see, Farmer Brown's boy had gathered every egg when he shut the biddies up for the night.
+You see, Farmer Brown's girl had gathered every egg when she shut the biddies up for the night.
 Did you ever notice what a bad thing for the temper disappointment often is?

 [Illustration]